ten-protocol/go-ten/README.md

 cd ./testnet && ./testnet-local-build_images.sh
 ```

-The above will perform all the relevant builds and ensure the images are ready for running each component, and as such
+The above will perform all the relevant builds and ensure the images are ready for running each component, and takes
-it takes in the order of 4-5 mins to complete.
+~4-5 mins to complete.
 The following images are created;

 ```
 testnetobscuronet.azurecr.io/obscuronet/obscuro_enclave            # the enclave